FrHorschig/kant-search-database/README.md

 ## Docker setup

-Build the postgres container with `docker build -f ./deployment/Dockerfile -t kant-search-database .`.
-Start the container with the following command (replace 'volumes' with the path to your desired mounting point):
+Install and run `make` to build the docker container with the command provided in the makefile.
+Make sure you have set the `USER` environment variable to your username.
+You can start the container by using the `start_all.bash` script from the kant-search repository, or with the following command (replace 'volumes' with the path to your desired mounting point):

 ```
 docker run --rm \
+    -u "$USER"
-    -v "${pwd}"/volumes:/var/lib/postgresql/data \
+    -v "$(pwd)"/volumes:/var/lib/postgresql/data \
     -e POSTGRES_PASSWORD=postgres \
     -p 5432:5432 \
     kant-search-database